-Wild skunks only have a lifespan of about three years, but pet skunks have been known to live up to 10 years.
+Wild skunks only have a lifespan of about three years, but domestic pet skunks have been known to live up to 10 years.

 When considering a pet skunk as your new family member, make sure to check legality in your area.
 Check out a list of exotic animal laws in your state.
 Skunks are a rabies vector species just like dogs and cats, but because the species still has an active wild population, some states prohibit domestic skunks.
 There is no approved rabies vaccine in the U.S., though it is rare for a domestic skunk to contract the infection.

 States like Kentucky, Michigan, Oregon and Pennsylvania allow skunks to be kept as pets as long as you have a permit and vaccinations.
 In some states, like Florida, Indiana, Ohio, New Jersey and Wyoming, it is completely legal to keep the skunk if it was bred in the state.
 Before thinking about getting a pet skunk, check state laws and make sure they are legal to own in your area.

 Skunk ownership is not to be taken lightly, and skunk care, proper diet and veterinary care, like for all pets, is a 24/7 job.
-Unfortunately, many pet skunks are abandoned when prospective owners cannot care for them.
+Unfortunately, many pet skunks in the United States are abandoned when prospective owners cannot care for them.
 There are skunk rescues, most notably Skunk Haven in Ohio which hosts the annual Skunk Fest.

 What do you think about skunks as pets?
-Share your thoughts in the comments below.
+Share your thoughts at our Facebook!